OA1032/Uno/README.md

 The code should easily run on a standard platform.
 Any important information related to code execution, user interface, help, etc. has to be included in a readme file.

+# Currently the ML model can only recognise the number 4 and 6

 # Execution

-In order to use this program you must: -
+In order to use this program you must: - Run the Notebook cells from top to bottom

 Install the necessary dependencies using your command window.

-  OpenCV
+  OpenCV2
   Numpy
   Matplotlib
+  pickle
+  sci-kit learn
+  pandas
+  skimage